What Does the Bible Say About Water?

 15. John 19:34 – “But one of the soldiers pierced his side with a spear, and at once there came out blood and water.”
 The mention of water flowing from Jesus’ side at the crucifixion is rich with symbolism, representing the outpouring of salvation and the birth of the Church, paralleling the water and blood as sources of life.

-See also What Does the Bible Say About Lying?
+See also What Does the Bible Say About Visions and Dreams?

 These verses collectively emphasize the multifaceted symbolism of water in the Bible.
 Water is not only a physical necessity but also a spiritual metaphor representing life, cleansing, transformation, and the power and provision of God.
 The consistent use of water across the Old and New Testaments underlines its importance in both the natural and spiritual realms, making it a central element in the biblical narrative and Christian theology.